DaCasBe/TwitchPy/docs/index.md

 + broadcaster_id (str): Provided broadcaster_id must match the user_id in the user OAuth token

-+ id (str, optional): This parameter filters the results and only returns reward objects for the Custom Rewards with matching ID
++ id (list, optional): This parameter filters the results and only returns reward objects for the Custom Rewards with matching ID
+                       Maximum: 50

 + only_manageable_rewards (bool, optional): When set to true, only returns custom rewards that the calling broadcaster can manage
                                             Default: false